Machine learning with neural networks: Supervised learning

-The networks used for supervised learning are called {\em perceptrons} \cite{Rosenblatt,Rosenblatt1958}.
-They consist of layers of McCulloch-Pitts neurons: an input layer, a number of {\em hidden} layers, and an output layer.
+The machine-learning task is to adjust weights and thresholds of a neural network so that it correctly determines the class of each plant from its attributes.
+To this end one uses a {\em training} set of labeled data.
+Each set of attributes is an input pattern to the network.
+The neural network is supposed to output the correct label (or target ), in this case whether the plant is an {\em iris setosa}, {\em iris versicolor}, or {\em iris virginica}.
+One compares the network output with the corresponding target, for all input patterns in the training set, and changes the weights and thresholds until the network computes the correct output for each input pattern.
+The crucial question is whether the trained network can {\em generalise} : does it find the correct labels for an input pattern not contained in the training set?
+The networks used for supervised learning are called {\em perceptrons} \cite{Rosenblatt1958}.
+They consist of layers of McCulloch-Pitts neurons: usually some layers of {\em hidden} neurons, and an output layer.
+We briefly discussed the idea of hidden neurons in connection with restricted Boltzmann machines (Section \ref{sec:rbm}), but perceptrons have different layouts, and they are trained in a different way.
 The layers are usually arranged from the left (input) to the right (output).
 All connections are one-way, from neurons in one layer to neurons in the layer immediately to the right.
 There are no connections between neurons in a given layer, or back to layers on the left.
 This arrangement ensures convergence of the training algorithm ({\em stochastic gradient descent}) .
-During training with this algorithm the weights are updated iteratively.
-In each step, an input is applied and the weights of the network are updated to reduce the error in the output.
-In a sense each step corresponds to adding a little bit of Hebb's rule to the weights.
+During training with this algorithm, the network parameters are changed iteratively.
+In each step, an input is applied, and weights and thresholds of the network are updated to reduce the output error .
+Loosely speaking, each step corresponds to adding a little bit of Hebb's rule to the weights.
 This is repeated until the network classifies the training set correctly.

-Stochastic gradient descent for of multi-layer perceptrons has received much attention recently, after it was realised that networks with many hidden layers can be trained to reliably recognise and classify image data, for self-driving cars for instance but also for other applications ({\em deep learning}) .
+Stochastic gradient descent for multilayer perceptrons has received much attention recently, after it was realised that networks with many hidden layers can be trained to reliably recognise and classify image data ({\em deep learning}) .